Myst1cX/spotifuck-userscript/README.md

 > 10. Open the Spotify web player > Press on the three dots next to the search bar's tab counter > Click on the Extensions tab > Click on the 'User-Agent Switcher and Manager' extension icon > Select the first option (a Chrome Windows 10 user agent) > Click 'Apply (this tab' and then 'Refresh Tab'.
 > 11. Spotify web player should reload.
 The interface should now be mobile-friendly.
 > 12. NOTE: Keep Desktop Mode (browser setting) disabled.

 * * *

-> CREDITS TO u/soujunim/ FOR THE 'QUETTA BROWSER + USER-AGENT SWITCHER AND MANAGER' METHOD.

-* * *